Behaviour and Relationships Curriculum

 Teaching the behaviour and relationships curriculum

 The curriculum is taught explicitly alongside the traditional National Curriculum subjects.
 Children should learn the content of the curriculum so that they can recall the information and act upon it.
-At the start of each term, the behaviour curriculum is revisited with pupils and will continue to be reinforced throughout the year.
+At the start of each term, the behaviour curriculum is revisited with children and will continue to be reinforced throughout the year.
 As with other curriculum content, this should be taught using explicit teaching.
-Teachers, teaching assistants and all adults based within our school community will also demonstrate these behaviours and ensure pupils have many opportunities to practise these (particularly in the first few days of each term).
-For example, a lining up order should be taught in the classroom but must be reinforced in different locations and times throughout the school day e.g. at lunchtime or playtime.
-It is expected that all pupils will know this content and it will be used by all adults across the school.

-All members of our organisation understand that deciding on and enforcing our expectations for the classroom does not just apply at the start of the year.
-Sometimes, pupils need reminding of those expectations and through positive framing, we can reinforce our expectations and by rehearsing routines we ensure that they are known, understood and enacted consistently.
+All staff understand that deciding on and enforcing our expectations for the classroom does not just apply at the start of the year.
+Sometimes, children need reminding of those expectations and through positive framing, we can reinforce our expectations and by rehearsing routines we ensure that they are known, understood and enacted consistently.

 Adaptations

 While this curriculum is intended for all pupils to teach consistent expectations, it will be applied in different year groups or areas of the school depending on pupils ages and may be applied differently depending on pupils' SEND needs.
-For example, pupils who have autistic spectrum conditions may find it very uncomfortable to maintain eye contact with adults.
 Sensitivity must be applied at all times when teaching the behaviour curriculum and adaptations will be made if and when needed to support all learners to achieve.

 Behaviour Skills